influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withOnExit(onExit)
 ```

-OnExit is a template reference which is invoked at the end of the workflow, irrespective of the success, failure, or error of the primary io.argoproj.workflow.v1alpha1.
+"OnExit is a template reference which is invoked at the end of the workflow, irrespective of the success, failure, or error of the primary io.argoproj.workflow.v1alpha1."

 ### fn spec.withParallelism